Skip to content

 Organization context is request-scoped — determined by the domain the user visits, not stored on the user record.
 This is the full flow for every page load:

-Browser ──► healthcorp.clinic.restartix.app (subdomain)
+Browser ──► healthcorp.clinic.restartix.pro (subdomain)

 OR clinic.myclinic.com (custom domain)